w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-discoverable-destinations.md

 ## Technical Foundation

-The architecture is elegantly simple, built on three core capabilities:
+The architecture is elegantly simple, built on following core capabilities:

 ### Core Web Tools Capabilities

 * **Destination Discovery**: Enumerating all available Discoverable Destinations for a given site / page
 * **Semantic Navigation**: Navigating to specific destinations using semantic identifiers rather than site-specific selectors
 * **Content Retrieval**: Fetching page content from destination URLs and delivering it to LLMs for intelligent processing
+* **Intra-page Navigation via ARIA Landmarks**: Discovering available [ARIA landmark roles](https://www.w3.org/TR/wai-aria-1.2/#landmark_roles) on a destination page and navigating the user's browser to a specific labelled section

 **Benefits of Semantic Approach:**
 - Single set of capabilities works across all compliant websites